Reggie Oliver (writer): Life and career

 Oliver's biography of his aunt Stella Gibbons, Out of the Woodshed, was published by Bloomsbury in 1998; and he is a contributor to the historical magazine History Today.
-He has written about ghost stories for such journals as Supernatural Tales, All Hallows, Wormwood for which he writes the regular Under Review column, and Weirdly Supernatural.
+He has written about ghost stories for such journals as Supernatural Tales, All Hallows, Wormwood for which he wrote the regular Under Review column from 2010 to 2022, and Weirdly Supernatural.

 He lives in Suffolk and was married to the artist and actress Joanna Dunham until her death in 2014.